Skills fixing-accessibility

 Expected outcome:

-• Why it matters: Screen reader users cannot identify the button action
+• Impact: Screen reader users cannot identify its purpose.

 Expected outcome: